nvj1d/minishell/README.md

 	struct s_cmd	*cmd_list_head;
 }  			t_minishell;
 ``
-the declaration of the variable (in the header) will be like this:
+the declaration of the variable (in the header) will be like this:<br/>
 `` sh
 t_minishell g_shell;
 ``